Asmodeus: In the Talmud

 The figure of Ashmedai in the Talmud is less malign in character than the Asmodeus of Tobit.
 In the former, he appears repeatedly in the light of a good-natured and humorous fellow.
 But besides that, there is one feature in which he parallels Asmodeus, in as much as his desires turn upon Bathsheba and later Solomon's wives.

-Another Talmudic legend has King Solomon tricking Asmodai into collaborating in the construction of the Temple of Jerusalem (see: The Story of King Solomon and Ashmedai).
+Another Talmudic legend has King Solomon tricking Asmodeus into collaborating in the construction of Solomon's Temple (see: The Story of King Solomon and Ashmedai).

-Another legend depicts Asmodai throwing King Solomon over 400 leagues away from the capital by putting one wing on the ground and the other stretched skyward.
+Another legend depicts Asmodeus throwing King Solomon over 400 leagues away from the capital by putting one wing on the ground and the other stretched skyward.
 He then changed places for some years with King Solomon.
-When King Solomon returned, Asmodai fled from his wrath.
+When King Solomon returned, Asmodeus fled from his wrath.
 Similar legends can be found in Islamic lore.
 Asmodeus is referred to as Sakhr (صخر the Rock or the Stony One), because Solomon banished him into a rock, after he takes his kingdom back from him.
-He is considered to be a king of the jinn or demons (divs).
+He is considered to be a king of the divs or ifrits.

 Another passage describes him as marrying Lilith, who became his queen.

 In the Testament of Solomon

 In the Testament of Solomon, a 1st–3rd century text, the king invokes Asmodeus to aid in the construction of the Temple.
 The demon appears and predicts Solomon's kingdom will one day be divided (Testament of Solomon, verse 21–25).
 When Solomon interrogates Asmodeus further, the king learns that Asmodeus is thwarted by the angel Raphael, as well as by sheatfish found in the rivers of Assyria.
-He also admits to hating water and birds because both remind him of God.
+He also admits to hating water.
 Asmodeus claims that he was born of a human mother and an angel father.

 In the Malleus Maleficarum

 In the Malleus Maleficarum (1486), Asmodeus was considered the demon of lust.
 Sebastien Michaelis said that his adversary is St. John.
-Some demonologists of the 16th century assigned a month to a demon and considered November to be the month in which Asmodai's power was strongest.
-Other demonologists asserted that his zodiacal sign was Aquarius but only between the dates of January 30 and February 8.
+Some demonologists of the 16th century assigned a month to a demon and considered November to be the month in which Asmodeus's power was strongest.
+Other demonologists asserted that his zodiacal sign was Aquarius but only between January 30 and February 8.

 He has 72 legions of demons under his command.
 He is one of the Kings of Hell under Lucifer the emperor.
 He incites gambling, and is the overseer of all the gambling houses in the court of Hell.
 Some Catholic theologians compared him with Abaddon.
 Yet other authors considered Asmodeus a prince of revenge.

 In the Dictionnaire Infernal

-The Dictionnaire Infernal (1818) by Collin de Plancy portrays Asmodeus with the breast of a man, a cock leg, serpent tail, three heads (one of a man spitting fire, one of a sheep, and one of a bull), riding a lion with dragon wings and neck - all of these creatures being associated with either lascivity, lust or revenge.
+The Dictionnaire Infernal (1818) by Collin de Plancy portrays Asmodeus with the breast of a man, a cock leg, serpent tail, three heads (one of a man spitting fire, one of a sheep, and one of a bull), riding a lion with dragon wings and neck - all of these creatures being associated with either lascivity, lust or revenge in some cultures.
 The Archbishop of Paris approved the portrait.